JAlcocerT/Linux/content/docs/Debian/useful_tools.md

 #lsblk
 ```

-With this information we can create an automount entry in fstab:
+With this information we can create an **automount entry in fstab**:

 ```sh
 sudo mkdir /mnt/data_mounted \